Meet Our Staff

 Reverend Laura Young

 Rev. Laura Young was ordained an elder in The United Methodist Church in 2011.
 She comes to Summit after serving in the nonprofit world for the past six years.
-Currently, she is Executive Director of the Ohio Religious Coalition for Reproductive Choice (www.ohiorcrc.org), a state affiliate of the national RCRC.
+Most recently, she was the Executive Director of the Ohio Religious Coalition for Reproductive Choice (www.ohiorcrc.org), a state affiliate of the national RCRC.
 Prior to focusing on reproductive freedom, Laura worked to end child poverty for Children's Defense Fund in its Ohio office, expanding Freedom School and mobilizing communities for social action throughout Ohio.
 Before that, she was associate pastor at New Life UMC in Columbus, a mission site for our denomination, which serves food, clothing, and healthcare to extremely poor Ohioans.
 In May, just before the UMC General Conference, Laura joined 110 other LGBT United Methodist clergy in signing a "coming out" letter to the church (https://www.rmnetwork.org/newrmn/calledout/).

 Laura received her Master of Divinity from the Methodist Theological School in Ohio and earned a bachelor's degree at The University of Michigan in Ann Arbor, but says her blood runs scarlet and gray because her parents went to OSU and her son is a junior there!
 She is mom to Liza, 23, and Nick, 20, and lives in Westerville.
 She enjoys playing the piano, reading, and hip-hop dancing in her sister's kitchen.